Gluten Free Rice Krispies

 The heat is too high!
 It will take a little bit longer, but do brown the butter over medium heat, not high heat.
 And then turn the heat off when you add the marshmallows.
 So you will let the residual heat melt the marshmallows.
 That will keep them soft and chewy.

-How far in advance can I make this rice krispie treat recipe?
+How far in advance can I make these?

 These are a great make ahead treat!
 If needed, you can make them up to 3 days in advance.